What is a Parish Disability Advocate?

 Explain Your Role and Offer Support to all Parish Staff and Councils (Youth Ministry, Faith Formation, Pastoral Council, Music Ministry, etc.)

-- Utilize the (arch)diocesan network of Parish Access Contacts to assist you in answering questions, learning best practices, and determining what is working and what is not working in neighboring parishes.
+Utilize the (arch)diocesan network of Parish Disability Advocates to assist you in answering questions, learning best practices, and determining what is working and what is not working in neighboring parishes.
 Consider yourself not as an individual support person, but more as a member of an (arch)diocesan-wide network of peers doing similar work while sharing similar challenges and successes.

-*Note: In some parishes, a team of Parish Access Contacts is identified and works together to accomplish the goals described in this resource.
+*Note: In some parishes, a team of Parish Disability Advocates is identified and works together to accomplish the goals described in this resource.